-Elaine Carey (email@example.com) is Professor of History and Chair of the Department of History at St. John’s University in Queens, New York, and she holds the Lloyd Sealy Research Fellowship at CUNY’s John Jay College of Criminal Justice.
+Elaine Carey (email@example.com) is Dean of the College of Humanities, Education, and Social Studies at Purdue University Northwest.
+Until June 2017, she was Professor of History and Chair of the Department of History at St. John’s University in Queens, New York, and she held the Lloyd Sealy Research Fellowship at CUNY’s John Jay College of Criminal Justice.
 She is the author of Plaza of Sacrifices: Gender, Power, and Terror in 1968 Mexico (2005) and the award winning Women Drug Traffickers: Mules, Bosses, and Organized Crime (2014).
 She is also co-editor with Andrae Marak of Smugglers, Brothels, and Twine: Transnational Flows of Contraband and Vice in North America (2011) and the editor of the textbook Protests in the Streets: 1968 Across the Globe (2016).
 As a historian who researches crime and human rights, she has served as an expert witness in courts across the United States, and she has consulted for radio, film, television, archives, libraries, and museums.
 From 2013-2016, she was the Vice President for the Teaching Division of the American Historical Association (AHA).

 Kathryn Shaughnessy (firstname.lastname@example.org) is an Associate Professor and Librarian at St. John’s University in Queens, NY.
 Her research focuses on the ethical dimensions of Information and Communication Technologies (ICT) access and ICT-literacy in education & library environments.
 As a Senior Fellow for the University’s Center for Teaching and Learning, she works with CTL faculty and students to integrate ICT-literacy and promote the open-scholarship ecology in higher education teaching, research, service and lifelong learning.
 As a Senior Fellow for the University’s Vincentian Center for Mission and Society, she serves as an expert for the Holy See Mission to the United Nations, covering agenda items dealing with ICTs, Development, Women, and Education.
-She is the a co-chair of the OPEN-SIG at Metro (NY Metropolitan Library Council), Co chair of the ACRL/NY Distance Learning SIG, an Executive board member of the national Catholic Library Association, and continues to serve as a New York State representative for the Digital Public Library of America.
+She is Co-chair of the ACRL/NY Distance Learning SIG, an Executive board member of the national Catholic Library Association, and continues to serve as a New York State representative for the Digital Public Library of America.

 Franky Abbott works as the Curation and Education Strategist for the Digital Public Library of America.
 In this capacity, she leads DPLA education initiatives with teachers and students in K-12 and higher education and collaborates on digital exhibition curation.
 Franky came to DPLA on an American Council of Learned Societies Public Fellowship in 2013 with experience as a project manager in digital humanities and digital publishing.
 Additionally, she has worked in education research and as a K-12 classroom teacher.
 Franky has a PhD from Emory’s Graduate Institute of Liberal Arts in American Studies.